 The AKSIS Project (ASE-King’s College London Science Investigations in Schools) describes five additional investigative approaches to the fair testing model described above: fair testing, classifying/identifying, pattern seeking, exploring, investigating models and making things (Watson et al., 1999).

-Benefits of an inquiry approach from my experience
+Benefits of an inquiry approach (from my experience)

 - Motivating for the leaner as they have greater autonomy and can be creative

 - Effective form of differentiation as learners can move at their own pace and explore their own interests

 - Students can obtain results that are difficult to explain using relevant scientific knowledge